wther/pronun/docs/REPORT.md

 ### Motivations

 In fact the biggest motivating factor is that English is becoming more and more the global language.
 Almost 40% of people in the European Union speak English as a second language, and this percentage is even higher among the young population [1].
-The incresing use of the English language globally drives an incresing demand for educational software.
+The increasing use of the English language globally drives an increasing demand for educational software.

 Secondly, even though English pronunciation may be harder to master then vocabulary or grammar, it might be the most important part of oral communication.
 A bad pronunciation not only gives away the fact that one isn't a native speaker immediately, it's often considered an indicator of a bad English skill all together.